V-Mayya/sql-project/index.md

-3. **Number of species of wildlife impacted in countries that have had moderate to severe earthquakes**
+**3. Number of species of wildlife impacted in countries that have had moderate to severe earthquakes**

 ```
 SELECT country, COUNT(species_impacted) AS 'No. of species impacted' FROM events WHERE country_unique_ID IN (SELECT country_unique_ID FROM events WHERE magnitude >= 6) GROUP BY country HAVING COUNT(species_impacted) > 3;